Purchasing Neutral Density Filters

 Which Filter Design – Round or Square

-For both ND and ND Grad filters there are two options; round screw on filters that screw on to the front of the lens or Square filters that slot into a filter holder that attaches to the lens with an adapter.
-My own view is that for ND filters the screw in types tend to be better as they reduced light entering the lens from the top and bottom of the filter as can happen with the square filters.
+For both ND and ND Grad filters there are two options; round screw-on filters that screw on to the front of the lens or Square filters that slot into a filter holder that attaches to the lens with an adapter.
+My own view is that for ND filters the screw-in types tend to be better as they reduced light entering the lens from the top and bottom of the filter as can happen with the square filters.
 The drawback with the screw in filters is that if you need to use more than one the edge of the filter ring can cause a vignette around the edge of the image.
-You might therefore need more choice in terms of strength of filters than with a square system where you can slot two or three filters into the holder to give more of a light reduction.
-You might also find that some of the stronger filters for example the Lee big stopper 10 stop filter are not available as a screw on filter.
+You might, therefore, need more choice in terms of strength of filters than with a square system where you can slot two or three filters into the holder to give more of a light reduction.
+You might also find that some of the stronger filters, for example, the Lee big stopper 10 stop filter is not available as a screw-on filter.

 For square filters, in addition to purchasing the filter you will need to buy a filter holder which attaches to the front of your lens and a filter adapter ring.
 The ring screws onto the thread on the front of the lens and then the adapter attaches to the ring.
 As different lenses tend to have different filter sizes you will need to buy the correct size adapter rings.
 This can at first seem complicated so let’s take a better look.